-Routine Assessment of Geologic Hazards at the Project for Incorporation into PacifiCorp's Dam Safety Monitoring Plan for the Project geotechnical and/or engineering geologist to review the condition of known hazards and identify any new hazards that may have developed.
-The assessment would be submitted to the Division of Dam Safety and Inspections and accompanied by a plan and schedule to address any hazards that represent a tangible threat to Project features and/or public safety.
+Effects of Routine Assessment of Geologic Hazards at the Project for Incorporation into PacifiCorp's Dam Safety Monitoring Plan for the Project

+As described in Section 2.2.2, PacifiCorp proposes to incorporate a routine (five-year interval) geologic hazard assessment into the Dam Safety Surveillance and Monitoring Plan (DSSMP) for the Wallowa Falls Project.
+The assessment will be performed by a qualified geotechnical and/or engineering geologist to review the condition of known hazards and identify any new hazards that may have developed.
+The assessment will be submitted to the Division of Dam Safety and Inspections and accompanied by a plan and schedule to address any hazards that represent a tangible threat to Project features and/or public safety.